Joeljt/MDN/core/2-semantic-html/1-basic-html/README.md

 </html>
 ```

-## Void element

-A void element is an element in HTML that cannot have any child notes.

-And, self-closing tags (`<tags />`) do not exist in HTML, they are just ignored.

-Be aware that elements like `<script>` or `<ul>` is NOT void element, and they do require a closing tag.

 ## doctype

 The need for a doctype at the top of HTML documents.
-Its original intended purpose, and the fact that now it is somewhat of a historical artifact.
+Its original intended purpose, and now it is somewhat of a historical artifact.

 ## `lang` attribute